|

 This post may contain affiliate links.
 Read my disclaimer policy.

-Yesterday we completed our second FlixBus trip, so I thought I’d share our experiences in case you’re considering using FlixBus on your Germany trip.
+We’ve taken FlixBus several times, so I thought I’d share our experiences in case you’re considering using FlixBus on your Germany trip.

 The bus we took from Budapest to Belgrade

-Trip 1: Hamburg to Berlin (last December, about 3+ hours)
+Trip 1: Hamburg to Berlin (in December, 3+ hours)

-Trip 2: Budapest to Belgrade yesterday (early November. about 6+ hours)
+Trip 2: Budapest to Belgrade (early November, 6+ hours)

 Price:

-Reasonable, especially when booking in advance (we booked 1 week ahead for Hamburg to Berlin and 2 months ahead for Budapest to Belgrade).
+Reasonable, especially when booking in advance (we booked 1 week ahead for Hamburg to Berlin and 2 months ahead for Budapest to Belgrade and Belgrade to Ljubljana).
+We booked our day trip from Ljubljana to Trieste the night before so we paid more than if we’d booked earlier.

 Seat Reservations:

-You will get a seat on the bus but if you want to sit in the front half of the bus, want to ensure you sit together with your travel companion(s) or just don’t want to stress about where you’ll sit, I recommend getting a seat reservation.
-And check back if seat reservations aren’t available when you book your ticket.
+You will get a seat on the bus but if you want to sit in the front half of the bus, want to ensure you sit together with your travel companion(s) or just don’t want to stress about where you’ll sit, I recommend adding a seat reservation.
+Pricing is like on airlines so it depends on which seat you’re reserving.
+And do check back if seat reservations aren’t available when you book your ticket.

 Tickets:

 Our tickets arrived via email but I also downloaded the app and could access them there.
-When we boarded the bus, our tickets were scanned.
+When we boarded the bus, our tickets were scanned right away so make sure you can access them quickly and easily.

-Yesterday, while Aaron was stowing our luggage under the bus, I boarded so I could claim our seats.
+On our bus from Budapest to Belgrade, while Aaron was stowing our luggage under the bus, I boarded so I could claim our seats, since we didn’t have seat reservations.
 But when I showed our ticket to the driver, he told me that I couldn’t board without Aaron.
 Evidently, because I bought our tickets together, we were required to board together.
-Fortunately, Aaron got on the bus right then and we were both able to board.
+Fortunately, Aaron got on the bus right then and we were both able to board and choose our seats.

 Luggage: